MultiSafepay/docs/content/business/accounting/reports/accountant-export.md

 &nbsp;

 - Report created: the date the report was generated
-- Merchant ID:
+- Merchant ID: your MultiSafepay account number
-- Date from: the start date of the period the report covers
+- Date from: the start date of the reporting period
-- Date till: the end date of the report period
+- Date till: the end date of the reporting period
 - Currency: the currency the payout was paid in
 - Opening balance: the balance at the start date
 - Total credit: the amount credited in the report period